martijnvanbrummelen/nwipe/README.md

 * ISAAC

 It is a fork of the dwipe command used by
-Darik's Boot and Nuke (dban).  nwipe is included with [partedmagic](https://partedmagic.com) and [ShredOS](https://github.com/nadenislamarre/shredos) if you want a quick and easy bootable CD or USB version.
-If you want a bootable version of the latest nwipe master that you can write to a USB stick, see [quick and easy bootable version of nwipe master](https://github.com/martijnvanbrummelen/nwipe#quick--easy-bootable-version-of-nwipe-master)
+Darik's Boot and Nuke (dban).  nwipe is included with [partedmagic](https://partedmagic.com), [SystemRescueCD](http://www.system-rescue-cd) and
+[ShredOS](https://github.com/nadenislamarre/shredos) if you want a quick and easy, bootable CD or USB version.
+If you want a bootable version of the very latest nwipe master that you can write to a USB stick, see [quick and easy bootable version of nwipe master](https://github.com/martijnvanbrummelen/nwipe#quick--easy-bootable-version-of-nwipe-master)

 Nwipe was created out of a need to run the DBAN dwipe command outside of DBAN, in order to allow its use with any host distribution, thus